davipccunha/discordjs-helper/README.md

 Please let me know of any problems found by opening an issue at [GitHub issue](https://github.com/davipccunha/discordjs-helper/issues).
 If you have a suggestion or just want to contact me, please send an email to davipccunha@gmail.com

 # Known issues
-Here is the list of already known problems that I might be working on a fix:
+Here is the list of already known problems or features that I might be working on:

 -